2018–19 Süper Lig

 The 2018–19 Süper Lig, officially called the Spor Toto Süper Lig Lefter Küçükandonyadis season, was the 61st season of the Süper Lig, the highest tier football league of Turkey.
-The season began on 10 August 2018 and concluded in May 2019.
+The season began on 10 August 2018 and concluded in 26 May 2019.

-The season was named after Lefter Küçükandonyadis, a former Turkish national team player and Fenerbahçe legend.
+The season was named after Lefter Küçükandonyadis, a former Turkey national team player and Fenerbahçe legend.

 This season the VAR was introduced in all games of Süper Lig competition.

 Teams

 A total of 18 teams contest the league, including 15 sides from the 2017–18 season and three promoted from the 2017–18 TFF First League.
 It includes Rizespor and Ankaragücü, the two top teams from the TFF First League, and Erzurum BB, the winners of the 2017–18 TFF First League playoffs.

 Gençlerbirliği, Osmanlıspor, and Karabükspor were relegated to 2018–19 TFF First League.